jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ## Inactive Nested Command

 An *inactive* nested command is one that *does not execute*.
-Therefor it is displayed as *square:*
+Therefore it is displayed as *square:*

 <img src="images/inactive-nested-command-with-label.png" width="190" />
 <img src="images/7.%20Commands%20Ideas.032.png" width="120" />

-It can only be executed by *calling* it:
+It can only execute by *calling* it:

 <img src="images/7.%20Commands%20Ideas.022.jpeg" width="300" />